-Table 3-3: Text Editing and Movement Commands (con --
+Table 3-3: Text Editing and Movement Commands (co

-ds the named file c and writes the file's tents to the output after addr1 . mg/[flags] rches the indicated lines for a string of characters ching the expression defined by expr , and aces that set of characters with string .
-This mand's operation is modified by the g, p, and file flags.
-If either expr or string includes a rches the indicated lines for a string of characters ching the expression defined by expr , and aces that set of characters with string .
-This mand's operation is modified by the g, p, and rches the indicated lines for a string of characters ching the expression defined by expr , and aces that set of characters with string .
-This mand's operation is modified by the g, p, and ching the expression defined by expr , and aces that set of characters with string .
-This mand's operation is modified by the g, p, and h (/), you must escape the literal slash with a kslash (s/path/path\/file/) or use alternative miters such as the at sign (@) or question kk (?).
-For example, s@path@path/file@ acces path with path/file. d tes the specified range of lines to the named at the point in the editing process where w command appears. tes the line number of the indicated to the output.
+Reads the named file ^c and writes the file's contents to the output after addr1 . ring/[flags] Searches the indicated lines for a string of characters matching the expression defined by expr , and replaces that set of characters with string .
+This command's operation is modified by the g, p, and w file flags.
+If either expr or string includes a slash (/), you must escape the literal slash with a backslash (s/path/path\/file/) or use alternative delimiters such as the at sign (@) or question mark (?).
+For example, s@path@path/file@ replaces path with path/file. ^d Writes the specified range of lines to the named file ^e at the point in the editing process where the w command appears.
+Writes the line number of the indicated line to the output.

-b If no addresses are given, the d command deletes all lines in the pattern space; unless constrained by a range controlling a group of commands in braces, the command deletes the entire contents of the file. c Include exactly one space between the r command and the file name.
+^b If no addresses are given, the d command deletes all lines in the pattern space; unless constrained by a range controlling a group of commands in braces, the command deletes the entire contents of the file. ^c Include exactly one space between the r command and the file name.
 If file cannot be accessed, sed behaves as if it had read an empty file and gives no abnormal indication.
-A combined maximum of 10 files can be named for reading or writing in any given editing process. d See Section 3.5 for descriptions of the $\pm$ command's optional flags.
+A combined maximum of 10 files can be named for reading or writing in any given editing process. d See Section 3.5 for descriptions of the \pm command's optional flags.

-e Include exactly one space between the w command and the file name.
+^e Include exactly one space between the w command and the file name.
 If file exists, it is overwritten; if not, it is created.
 A combined maximum of 10 files can be named for reading or writing in any given editing process.